 One enforcement action involved allegations that an adviser marketed that its "no fee" robo-adviser portfolios were determined by a "disciplined portfolio construction methodology" when they were allegedly pre-set to hold a certain percentage of assets in cash because the adviser's affiliate was guaranteed a certain amount of revenue at that level.
-The action states that The adviser did not disclose its conflict of interest in setting the cash allocations; that this conflict resulted in higher cash allocations, which could negatively impact performance in a rising market; and that the cash allocations were higher than other services because the retail investors did not pay a fee.
-While the focus of this action was on the alleged disclosure failure, it also highlights the potential for DEPs to be used in ways that advance a firm's interests at the expense of its investors' interests.
+The action states that the adviser did not disclose its conflict of interest in setting the cash allocations; that this conflict resulted in higher cash allocations, which could negatively impact performance in a rising market; and that the cash allocations were higher than other services because the retail investors did not pay a fee.
 In another case a market intermediary and the Massachusetts Secretary of the Commonwealth entered into a settlement in January 2024 relating to certain gamification features relied on by the firm, pursuant to which the firm paid \$7.5 million and must, among other things, remove all emojis from the lifecycle of a transaction, cease future use of certain waitlist tapping features, cease future use of certain confetti or other celebratory imagery directly tied to frequency of trading, cease future use of certain generalized push notifications, and cease future use of certain features that mimic games of chance.